ducky4life/ns-login/README.md

 login.yml has been configured to run every Monday and Thursday at 1 am UTC by default

 1. [fork the repository](https://github.com/ducky4life/ns-login/fork) or copy `https://github.com/ducky4life/ns-login.git` and [import it to a private repository](https://github.com/new/import) to avoid leaking passwords in plaintext if using `nation,password` format
-2. create new action repository secret named PASSWORD with your switcher password by going to
+2. create new github actions repository secret named PASSWORD with your switcher password by going to
    ```
    https://github.com/[github username]/[repo name]/settings/secrets/actions
    ```